Donald Kieffer is a Senior Lecturer in Operations Management at MIT Sloan.

 “Intellectual work is different.
 But contrary to the argument that process improvement ‘only works in the factory,’ my experience is that, when properly applied, the concepts and principles...

 A business school may not seem like the most logical place to find a solution for virulent disease, but it is.

 There are few management skills more powerful than the discipline of clearly articulating the problem you seek to solve before jumping into action.

 Visual management is a key part of the Dynamic Work Design toolkit and absolutely critical to creating an effective Dynamic Management System.

 Speeding the Search for a Cure: Using Dynamic Work Design to Improve Genetic Sequencing

 Implementing Improvement Strategies: Dynamic Work Design

 Business Process Design for Strategic Management (self-paced online)

-If you’re interested in improving work, no matter what type of work it may be, join us for a complimentary MIT Sloan webinar with Don Kieffer:
+If you’re interested in improving work, no matter what type of work it may be, watch this recently recorded webinar with Don Kieffer.